 This analysis will be of great benefit to the NYC Health Department as it will characterize what antimicrobial resistance is being seen in NYC among foodborne infections and where laboratory reporting could be improved.
-This will be the first time such antimicrobial resistance data from laboratories other than the Department of Health or CDC will be assessed and actively analyzed for foodborne diseases, providing a more complete picture of foodborne antimicrobial resistance patterns in NYC.
-Findings will also help support, enhance, and prioritize future case investigations.
+This will be the first time the NYC Health Department has assessed antimicrobial resistance data from laboratories other than the NYC Health Department or CDC for foodborne disease investigations and analyses, providing a more complete picture of foodborne antimicrobial resistance patterns in NYC.
+Findings will also help support, enhance, and prioritize future case investigations and may inform clinical prescribing guidelines.

-Major Project Title: Determinants of foodborne and waterborne disease public health investigation success, 2022-2023
+Major Project Title: Determinants of foodborne and waterborne disease public health investigation success, 2022-2024